sagemath/trac_to_gh/Issue 3803.md

 # Issue 3803: prime_range takes WAY WAY too long to convert its data back to PARI

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3803

 Original creator: was